 Close

-These guidelines have been developed by the Medical Board of Australia (the Board) under section 39 of the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
+These guidelines have been developed by the Medical Board of Australia (the Board) under section 39 of the Health Practitioner Regulation National Law (the National Law) as in force in each state and territory.

-The guidelines aim to inform registered medical practitioners and the community about the Board’s expectations of medical practitioners who perform cosmetic medical and surgical procedures in Australia.
-These guidelines complement Good medical practice: A code of conduct for doctors in Australia (Good medical practice) and provide specific guidance for medical practitioners who perform cosmetic medical and surgical procedures.
+These guidelines aim to inform registered medical practitioners and the community about the Board’s expectations of medical practitioners who perform cosmetic surgery and non-surgical cosmetic procedures in Australia.
+These guidelines complement Good medical practice: a code of conduct for doctors in Australia (Good medical practice) and provide specific guidance for medical practitioners who perform cosmetic surgery and non-surgical cosmetic procedures.
 They should be read in conjunction with Good medical practice.
+Medical practitioners should also refer to other relevant guidelines such as the Board’s guidance on telehealth consultations.

-These guidelines apply to medical practitioners registered under the National Law who provide cosmetic medical and surgical procedures.
+These guidelines apply to medical practitioners registered under the National Law who perform cosmetic surgery and non-surgical cosmetic procedures.

-Cosmetic medical and surgical procedures are operations and other procedures that revise or change the appearance, colour, texture, structure or position of normal bodily features with the dominant purpose of achieving what the patient perceives to be a more desirable appearance or boosting the patient’s self-esteem.1
+Cosmetic surgery and procedures are operations and other procedures that revise or change the appearance, colour, texture, structure or position of normal bodily features with the dominant purpose of achieving what the patient perceives to be a more desirable appearance.1

 Surgery or a procedure may be medically justified if it involves the restoration, correction or improvement in the shape and appearance of body structures that are defective or damaged at birth or by injury, disease, growth or development for either functional or psychological reasons.3 Surgery and procedures that have a medical justification and which may also lead to improvement in appearance are excluded from the definition.

-The medical specialty of plastic surgery includes both cosmetic surgery and reconstructive surgery.
 Reconstructive surgery differs from cosmetic surgery as, while it incorporates aesthetic techniques, it restores form and function as well as normality of appearance.
-These guidelines apply to plastic surgery when it is performed only for cosmetic reasons.
+These guidelines apply to plastic surgery when it is performed only for cosmetic or aesthetic reasons.
 They do not apply to reconstructive surgery.

 Section 41 of the National Law states that an approved registration standard or a code or guideline approved by the Board is admissible in proceedings under this Law or a law of a co-regulatory jurisdiction against a practitioner registered by the Board as evidence of what constitutes appropriate professional conduct or practice for the profession.